Whitman County Sheriff’s Office looking for 78-year-old Thornton man

 The Whitman County Sheriff’s Office is requesting help from the community in locating a missing 78-year-old Thornton man.

-The law enforcement agency announced in a Facebook post Robert Faultersack was last seen at home Tuesday morning heading to church in Rosalia, but never arrived.
+The law enforcement agency announced in a Facebook post that Robert Faultersack was last seen at home Tuesday morning heading to church in Rosalia, but reports indicate he never arrived.

 Faultersack is diabetic and may have medical problems due to high blood pressure.
 The post said he also has memory issues.